becodeorg/free2code/2.CSS/0. Introduction to CSS/readme.md

 }
 ```

 # Conclusion: let's practice!

-All right you that was a lot already.
+All right that was a lot already.
 Let's do some exercises!